prkshadhkr/shopping-backend/README.md

      (Note: visit https://stripe.com/ to get YOUR_STRIPE_KEY)<br>

 ### Improvements:
-  1. Make separate Cart table to track of items whenever user adds or removes the products.
+  1. Make separate Cart table to track items update in cart whenever user adds or removes the products.
   2. Updtae database only after payment is completed.